rotanmihyar/Radio_Free_Europe/README.md

 ![image](https://github.com/rotanmihyar/Radio_Free_Europe/blob/master/Screenshots/Swagger.png)

 #### 2- Unit Testing
-All of the main components have unit tests that test all the possible seniors (at least all that I could think of).
+All of the main components have unit tests that test all the possible scenarios (at least all that I could think of).

 ### Missing Items
 Unfortunately, My team and I are having a couple of hard days at work (tight release deadline), and I couldn’t implement all of the requirements.
 Some of these missing requirements are:

-- The APIs accept the body to JSON as a string, not BASE64 encoded.
+- The APIs accept the body to be a JSON as a string, not BASE64 encoded.
 - I have done the task on the weekend before the task deadline.
 Unfortunately, I didn’t understand the requirement that the diff must provide the offsets alongside the lengths of the inputs.
 And there is no time to ask for clarifications (I apologise for that).
 So I have improvised and implemented the diff functionality to return only the offsets.